concord-consortium/collaborative-learning/README.md

   - `curriculumBaseUrl` defaults to `https://models-resources.concord.org/clue-curriculum`.
   - `branchName` defaults to `main`.
   - To find out more about customizing these values look at `app-config-model.ts`.

+The `firebase`, `firestore`, and `functions` params can take an `emulator` value which will make CLUE use the default host and port for the emulator of that service.
+Alternatively you can pass a URL like `http://localhost:1234` for the emulated service.

 ### Standalone Document Editor